suewonjp/civilizer/README.md

 1. Download the latest source code
      - Press ***Clone or download*** button above
-1. Uncompress the downloaded package and go to that directory
+1. Go to the source directory uncompressed or cloned
-1. Just execute the following command from the command line
+1. Execute the following command from the command line
     - Windows Users:
         - _gradlew.bat all_
     - Other OS Users:
         - _./gradlew all_
+    - Refer to [this page](https://github.com/suewonjp/civilizer/wiki/Building-Civilizer) unless it works well.
 1. And just wait.
 It might take more than several minutes especially for the first time to build
 1. You can find the output package in the **build** directory
     - e.g., {uncompressed-folder}/build/civilizer.{version-notation}.zip